 Robert finally got the key in the ignition and the engine roared to life.
 He slammed the transmission into reverse, floored the accelerator and careened down the street with the old man still standing on the bumper and hanging onto the radiator.
 “Stop the fuckin’ car!” he screamed.

-Robert swerved left and right, nearly hitting several parked cars.
-A half block down the street, the old man fell off the bumper, slammed onto the pavement and rolled over several times.
-Robert didn’t seem to notice, or care.
-He kept going down the street in reverse with the hood still up.
-At the corner of Walnut Avenue, he stopped the car, got out, slammed the hood shut and drove off.
+Robert swerved left and right, nearly hitting several parked cars, until a half block down the street, the old man fell off the bumper, slammed onto the pavement and rolled over several times.
+My brother didn’t seem to notice, or care, but kept going down the street in reverse with the hood still up.
+At the corner of Walnut Avenue, he finally stopped the car, got out, slammed the hood shut and drove off.

-We stayed there for maybe an hour, not saying anything.
-Finally, Mum stood up.
+The three of us sat there for maybe an hour, not saying anything until Mum finally stood up.
 “He’ll be passed out on the couch now,” she said without even looking at us, like this was something normal, and walked back into the house.
-We followed, but when she went into her bedroom and shut the door, we didn’t know what to do, so we went to our room and just laid on our beds in the dark, still too scared to speak.
+We followed, but she went into her bedroom and shut the door.
+We didn’t know what to do, so we went to our room and laid on our beds in the dark, still too scared to speak.

-Sometime past midnight Robert climbed in the window and got into his bed without saying a word.
-I laid awake for what seemed like forever, staring at the ceiling and worrying what would happen now.
-I didn’t know what time it was, but Robert asked of no one in particular, like it was something he’d been thinking about all night, “Why do you think Mum married Him?”
+Sometime past midnight Robert climbed in the window and got into his bed without getting undressed.
+I had a hundred questions for him, but didn’t say anything.
+I just stared at the ceiling in the dark and worried what would happen to us now.
+It must have been a couple hours later.
+I’m not sure when.
+All I knew it was still dark outside when Robert asked of no one in particular, like it was something he’d been thinking about all night, “Why do you think Mum married Him?”

-“I think she did it to get out of Coal Valley,” he said, more to himself than me.
+“I think she did it to get out of Coal Valley.” he said, before I could answer, like he was talking more to himself.

 I knew she grew up there.
 It was the poor part of Clairton, downwind from the steel mill that covered a thousand acres along the Monongahela River.
-I hated going anywhere near that place ‘cause all the smoke made my lungs burn for days.
-She never talked about Coal Valley, and I never thought about it—until now.
+I hated going anywhere near that place because all the smoke made my lungs burn for days.
+She never talked about Coal Valley, and I never thought about it until now.

 “Maybe,” was all I said.

-Near dawn when I heard Robert leave the room, I got up and followed him because I was afraid there’d be another fight.
-When he saw the old man still passed out on the couch, he walked down the hall to the kitchen where he found Mum sitting in the dark.
+Near dawn Robert got up and left the room.
+I followed him because I was afraid there would be another fight.
+When he saw the old man still passed out on the couch, he walked down the hall to the kitchen where Mum was sitting in the dark, staring out the window.

 “I’m glad you’re up,” he said.
 “I didn’t want to leave without saying goodbye.”